Our Careers Programme

 Careers advice and personal guidance

 - Every learner has a job coach on the project to provide bespoke support along their learning journey and offer guidance around careers opportunities.
-Job coaches have regular meetings with learners to monitor progress, raise aspirations, and support learners to pursue suitable development options.
-Learners review skills learnt across the curriculum and targets to work towards each week with their job coach using their student journal (Gatsby BM 3).
+Job coaches have regular meetings with learners to monitor progress, raise aspirations, and support learners to pursue suitable development and transition options.
+Learners review skills learnt across the curriculum and targets to work towards each week with their job coach using their learner journal (Gatsby BM 3).

 - Termly progress review meetings are also conducted with job coach, learner, and their work placement manager, and with job coach, learner, and parent/carer (Gatsby BM 2, 3).